-Let’s face it: being in the fitness industry is hard work.
-Trying to run a personal training business puts you in line with your passion, of course, but it also demands a great deal of creativity and innovation and enthusiasm.
-Running a successful personal training studio requires a lot of unique personality traits, and not everyone can do it well.
+Let’s face it: being in the fitness industry is hard work and owning your own personal training studio is no different.
+While running a personal training business puts you in line with your passion, it also demands a great deal of creativity, innovation, and enthusiasm.
+Successful personal training studios require a lot of unique personality traits, and not everyone can do it well.

-This isn’t unique to a personal training business.
-Running any business is tough.
-It’s way easier to treat the company like a hobby rather than a real business.
+This isn’t unique to a personal training business because owning any business is tough.
+It’s way easier to treat the personal training studios like a hobby rather than a real business.
 It’s also easy to sit around on Facebook all day or get so overwhelmed by the amount of flexibility that comes with being self-employed that you’re not doing much of anything.

 This is precisely why so many personal training studios fail.
-Fortunately, you can get around the potential failure of your studio by understanding how to hack the system and build your dream business.
-When you know what makes a great personal training business and how to navigate there, you can create a more stable and prosperous company for yourself and your family.
+Fortunately, you can get around potential failure of personal training studios by understanding how to hack the system and build your dream business.
+When you know what makes a great personal training business and how to navigate there, you can create a more stable and prosperous personal training studio for yourself and your family.

 Let’s dive in.